chasmani/Pointless/README.md

 - Teams have 2 chances to win, so can appear in 2 concurrent shows.
 - Teams that win are replaced by a new team.
 - Teams that fail to win after 2 appearances are replaced by a new team.

-The number of new teams each episode can be represented as a Markov process.

 It is possible for the number of new teams to be between 1 and 4, and each state is reachable from every other state.